 - 1. Commit funding to support metropolitan and regional road and transport priority projects as identified by the NRMA (pages 5 to 7). - 2.
-Commit funding to progress planning and delivery of faster rail between Sydney and Canberra, and explore additional faster rail connections to regional and gateway cities, including Newcastle, Gosford and Wollongong.
+Commit funding to progress planning and delivery of faster rail between Newcastle and Wollongong, including consideration of utilising the growth area of Western Sydney.